-Subgroup analysis: A "low risk of bias" will include only studies presenting low risk in all categories or low risk in all categories and unclear risk in allocation bias.
+Subgroup analysis: A "low risk of bias" will include only studies presenting low risk in all categories and unclear risk in allocation bias.
 An "intermediate risk" will include studies that present at least one unclear risk of bias, except for allocation bias risk.
 A "high risk" will include studies that present at least one high risk of bias.